otdavies/UnityChromakey/README.md

 ![](Examples/Images/1080p30fps.gif)

 ## Modification
 You are free to modify and improve on this simple approach.
-I would suggest contributing the changes to an open source community of some kind, it's better that we all have good tools.
+I suggest creating a pull request with your changes!

 ## Primary sources in the creation of this tool
 http://gc-films.com/chromakey.html